omeka/omeka-s-enduser/docs/content/items.md

 Options for navigating and creating items display above the table of items.

+On the right top of the Items window is the *Add new item* button.

 On the left side is a display for the number of pages of items, with forward and back arrows.
 The current page number is an editable field - enter any valid page number and hit return/enter on your keyboard to go to that page.

 In the center top is a button for [Advanced Search](/search.md).

-On the right top of the Items window, above the table of items, is the *Add new item* button.
 Just above the table on the right are options for sorting the table of items, with two dropdown menus.
-The first lets you select between *Title*, *Class*, *Owner,* and *Date Created*; the second allows you to sort ascending or descending.
+The first lets you select between *Title*, *Identifier*, *Class*, *Owner,* and *(Date) Created*; the second allows you to sort ascending or descending.
 To apply, click the *sort* button.

+Between these and the table, on the left, is a dropdown for batch actions, including edit selected, edit all, delete selected, and delete all.

 ## View
 To quickly view the basic information about an item, click the *view details* (ellipses) button in the row for the item, located next to the edit and delete buttons.
 This will open a drawer to the right of the list which displays the item’s title,  description, and visibility.